 In conclusion, Arm is very proud to be working with an ambitious ecosystem to introduce this new certification program, based on underlying new architecture standards.
 The BSA provides a minimum set of hardware requirements for an operating system to boot successfully, while the BBR provides the corresponding minimum set of firmware interface requirements.
 In addition, we are providing system-specific standards enabling a set of bands for compliance certification under the new Arm SystemReady program.
 This expands on the former Arm ServerReady program to include devices that are in the infrastructure edge and IoT edge sectors.
-There are further options for including secure boot and firmware update and Pre-silicon compliance for the silicon manufacturers to test before spin-out and therefore reduce risk and cost.
+There will be an option for including secure boot and firmware update, and Pre-silicon Compliance Testing will be available for silicon manufacturers to test chips before spin-out, reducing risk and cost.

 Arm SystemReady is part of the Project Cassini initiative to create a seamless cloud native experience with standards, security and reference implementations as the three key pillars.